cemutku/angular-crud-example/README.md

 ## Development server

-Run `npm start` for a dev server.
+Run `npm install` to get node_modules and run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 There is a fake API created with `json-server` under `http://localhost:3000/` check `/posts` for json data (db.json).
 It will be started with the same command as angular app (`npm start`)